ON THIS PAGE

 Public Awareness

-A comprehensive and multi-agency coordinated public education campaign, "Make Mississippi OD Free" promoted a new, centralized website with the most current and authoritative information on risks related to the opioid epidemic, and prospective solutions to this ongoing crisis.
-In partnership with the Mississippi Opioid and Heroin Data Collaborative, the campaign provided the website, a statewide resource directory, and town hall presentations.
-An online reporting tool is used to ensure that the resource directory is current and accurate.
+A comprehensive, multi-agency coordinated public education campaign, "Make Mississippi OD Free" promoted a new, centralized website with the most current and authoritative information on risks related to the opioid epidemic, and prospective solutions to this ongoing crisis.
+In partnership with the Mississippi Opioid and Heroin Data Collaborative, the campaign provided the website, coordinated social media and digital advertising, tv and radio advertising, and print materials.

 Naloxone